“The root of suffering is resisting the certainty that no matter what the circumstances, uncertainty is all we truly have.”

 So if ever there was a time for yoga, it is now.
 (The time for yoga is always now, by the way, according to the very first verse of Patanjali’s Yoga-Sutra.)

 But all the studios are closed and I don’t have enough yoga experience to know which poses to do in what order, or even which poses exist, you might be thinking.
 Fair enough, but we have been afforded the blessing of extra time and the ability to practice live, online with some of the best teachers in the country.
-I plan to offer a few on-demand (not live) yoga practices on my Vimeo channel by April 30, but in the meantime (and after), here are the teachers I recommend you get to know in the virtual world:
+I’m not planning to teach online, but here are the teachers I recommend you get to know in the virtual world:

 - My main teacher, Ti Harmony, Carrboro, NC.
 His online classes are donation-based and all-levels, so some yoga experience is nice, but he’s very responsive to verbal and chat questions.
 He incorporates a spiritual, philosophical, or anatomical teaching into each class and often stays with a theme for a week or so.
 Most of his classes are somewhat rigorous, but there’s no confusing or elaborate choreography and he shows students the poses as he teaches for the most part.
 You can find his live class schedule here.